SoftwareAG/c8y-docs/content/edge/operating-edge-bundle/edge-reboot.md

 ---
-weight: 10
+weight: 5
 title: Restarting the Edge appliance
 layout: redirect
 ---

+When you apply a patch or update your Edge appliance to a newer version, you must restart your Edge appliance after the update.
 Before restarting your Edge appliance, ensure that your appliance is in a safe state.

 {{< c8y-admon-info >}}
 You might see alarms when you power on the Edge appliance from hibernation.